 The Subcomponent D, 'Development of a modern land registration system' was supporting the "development of a sustainable, efficient, transparent and effective land registration system that will ensure the security of titles and transactions, full participation in registration of land transactions, and efficient service delivery'.
 That included Review of land registration system and operational procedures; Improved office facilities, equipment furniture and materials; and Establishment of land registration database (LMAP, 2001).
 Especially this Subcomponent involved a great deal of both legal and technical development work supported by TA Finland.
-In addition, in 2006 MLMUPC strongly emphasised the importance of land registration for the development of Cambodia and publicly announced land registration to be the most important sector of the Ministry's work at the moment and in the future.
+In addition, in 2006 MLMUPC strongly emphasised the importance of land registration to be the most important sector of the Ministry's work at the moment and in the future.
 The official targets in registration were declared by MLMUPC to be 32% of all parcels by 2010 and up to 65% by 2015 (MLMUPC, 2006).
 It is clear that this kind of goals can be achieved only by a successful and modern, effective and efficient cadastral system in place.

-6 The Central Project Management Office (CPMO) was the only project-based structure to support LMAP.
+&lt;sup>6 The Central Project Management Office (CPMO) was the only project-based structure to support LMAP.